vesparny/angular-kickstart/README.md

 ##What and Why

-ng-kickstart is an opinionated kickstart for single page application development in AngularJS 1.2 .
-It makes you development easy, keeps the structure of the project consistent and allows you to create a fully optimized production release whith a single grunt task.
-I decided to build this tool because of the lack of a build system that let me develop a single page application keeping an organized file structure, and in the meantime that allows me to develop on a index.html file generated at build time, tied to my real backend.
+ng-kickstart is an opinionated kickstart for single page application development in AngularJS 1.2.
+It makes your development easy, keeps the structure of the project consistent and allows you to create a fully-optimized production release with a single grunt task.
+I decided to build this tool because of the lack of a build system that let me develop a single page application while keeping an organized file structure; and in the meantime that allowed me to develop on an index.html file generated at build time, tied to my real backend.

 ##Getting started